hiroki0525/autoload_module/README.md

 #### load_function
 ```
-load_class(file_name)
+load_function(file_name)
 ```
-This method read the Python file and return the function object.
+This method read the Python file and return a function object.
-The usage is the same as `load_function`.
+The usage is the same as `load_class`.

 ## License
 Released under the MIT license.